dotja/djaws/README.md

 ### Deployment to AWS

-Deployment can be carried out from your local machine and it consists of 7 steps:
+Deployment can be carried out from your local machine and it consists of the steps below:

+#### Building the Container Images
-1. Build the Docker image for _myproject_ and push it to the Elastic Container Registry (ECR)
+1. Build the Docker image for _myproject_ that will do the DB migration and static collection.
+Push the image to the Elastic Container Registry (ECR)
+2. Build the Docker image for _myproject_ that will launch the app.
+Push the image to the Elastic Container Registry (ECR)

+#### Creating the Infrastructure on AWS
-2. Create the VPC stack (includes public subnets, private subnets, internet gateway, elastic IPs, Nat gateways, route tables)
+3. Create the VPC stack (includes public subnets, private subnets, internet gateway, elastic IPs, Nat gateways, route tables)
-3. Create the execution role for the ECS task
+4. Create the execution role for the ECS task
-4. Create the load balancer, security group and task definition
+5. Create the load balancer, security group and task definition
-5. Create the Postgres RDS, S3 bucket and their secrets and parameters
+6. Create the Postgres RDS, S3 bucket and their secrets and parameters
-6. Update the Django SECRET_KEY as a SecureString type on the parameter store and add its value
+7. Update the Django SECRET_KEY as a SecureString type on the parameter store and add its value

+#### Launch
+8. Run the ECS Service with the container image that will set up the DB and static files
-7. Launch the ECS Service.
+9. Launch the ECS Service using the container image that will launch the Django app

 ### The AWS Services Used: